 Air travel was once a great way to escape our digital world.
 But now the excuse – “I didn’t get your email as I was flying”, may not be viable as wi-fi on planes is now more common.

-Indeed, the States is a frontrunner in reliable in-flight wi-fi thanks to its development of a satellite network which sees signals sent and received via earth-based receivers and transmitters.
+Indeed, the States is a frontrunner in reliable in-flight wi-fi thanks to its development of a satellite network that sees signals sent and received via earth-based receivers and transmitters.
 Information passes between the aircraft and ground via the satellite.
 The plane connects to the closest signal and wi-fi is distributed amongst the passengers via an on-board router.

 How to access in-flight wi-fi and how to make it faster?

-When using in-flight wi-fi, it can be affected by where the plane is (various countries may have internet restrictions or different standards of infrastructure) while weather can impact the quality of the signal also.
+When using in-flight wi-fi, it can be affected by where the plane is (various countries may have internet restrictions or different standards of infrastructure) while the weather can impact the quality of the signal also.
 Bandwidth can also lag the signal if many people are accessing the aircraft’s wi-fi at the same time.

 For those that want to get the best possible speed, particularly if you’re viewing videos or playing games, there are a few things you can do to ensure your device is set up correctly.
 Of course, no one wants the signal to lag when checking the latest football scores on bbc.co.uk, missing an all-important last-minute goal, or waste a bonus offer from free-spins.org/en-ie/ and a potential jackpot-winning spin of the slot machine at LeoVegas.com.